Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Discussion

 Our results provide evidence that galaxies in the EoR have high ionizing photon production efficiencies, $\xiion$, and low LyC escape fractions, $\fesc$.
 The combination of these with the current constraints on the UVLF yield a cosmic photon ionization rate, $\dot n_\mathrm{ion}$, that causes reionization at times consistent with other observations.
 This averts the photon crisis \citep{Munoz_2024}, but only if our measurements reflect the \xiion\ and \fesc\ distributions of the full galaxy population.
 While we find low \fesc, this depends on the balancing between the stellar population synthesis models we have assumed and the strength of the emission lines.
-It is possible that \jwst\ spectroscopic samples like ours are biased toward galaxies with strong nebular emission, with higher \xiion\ and lower \fesc.
-However, we argue that even if this is the case, galaxies with higher \fesc\ likely have lower \xiion\ such that they contribute no more to cosmic ionizing rate density.
+It is possible that \jwst\ spectroscopic samples like ours are biased toward galaxies with strong nebular emission, with higher \xiion\ and lower \fesc. \editone{As mentioned above in Section~\ref{section:discussion_xiion}, studies using photometric samples of galaxies and some spectroscopic studies \citep{Pahl_2024} find a weaker relation between \muv\ and \xiion.
+If our sample is biased against galaxies with lower \xiion, particularly at faint UV magnitude, then the cosmic ionizing rate density, $\dot{n}$, will be lower, leading to reionization that occurs at later times.
 Candidate galaxies for this case have been found in stellar-mass-limited photometric studies \citep{Simmonds_2024b}.
-Confirming their \xiion\ values, and attempting to infer \fesc, will require deeper spectroscopy with JWST.
+Confirming their \xiion\ values, and attempting to infer \fesc, will be paramount to understand these biases.
+This }will require deeper spectroscopy with JWST.

 These results depend on some remaining uncertainties.
 One uncertainty is the clumping factor, $C$, of the IGM, which we have assumed to be $C \simeq 2-5$ (see above).
 If this is higher, as recently argued by \citet{Davies_2024}, then the universe would require more ionizing photons leaking into the IGM at earlier times.